sameer-singh-godara/WiFi-Signal-Mapper/readme.md

   - Configures dependencies for Room, Coroutines, and Google Location Services.

 ### Limitations
+- Nearby locations may not be distinguished, as coordinates are rounded to the third decimal place for matching.
+- Maximum of 100 samples per location at a time, as per assignment requirements.
 - Requires WiFi and location services to be enabled, with appropriate permissions granted.
 - Scanning may be affected by device-specific WiFi scan throttling.
-- Maximum of 100 samples per location at a time, as per assignment requirements.

 ### Future Work
 - Add offline caching for scan results to handle network disruptions.